MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-414-Payment-Part-B-Medical-Other-Health-Services/subpart-D-Payment-Durable-Medical-Equipment-Prosthetic-Orthotic-Devices/section-414.234.md

 (f) *Suspension of prior authorization requests.* (1) CMS may suspend prior authorization requirements generally or for a particular item or items at any time and without undertaking rulemaking.

-(2) CMS provides notification of the suspension of the prior authorization requirements via -
+(2) CMS provides notification of the suspension of the prior authorization requirements via—

 (i) Federal Register notice; and